-- It aspires to be a spiritual home for all things related to the renewal of Methodism, including the hosting of occasional conferences on specific themes.
+- It aspires to be a spiritual home for all things related to the renewal of Methodism, including the hosting of occasional conferences and short courses on specific themes.

 - It is an academic research centre that gathers and disseminates the fruits of research in pneumatology with particular reference to the Wesleyan, Pentecostal and charismatic traditions.
 This it is currently doing via its annual lecture series held each year on or around the anniversary of Chadwick's death (16th October).

 Annual Samuel Chadwick lectures

 The Centre was launched at Cliff Festival in May 2018 and the inaugural lecture was given in the October of that year by Revd Canon Dr Howard Mellor and was called ‘Samuel Chadwick: Energised by the Spirit.’
-This has since been followed by two further annual lectures: Stuart Bell (2019) and Rev’d Ashley Cooper (2020), and Dr Keith Warrington (2021).
+This has since been followed by three further annual lectures: Stuart Bell (2019), Rev’d Ashley Cooper (2020), and Dr Keith Warrington (2021).
 All four lectures, plus the 2019 Fernley-Hartley lecture which was held jointly with the Samuel Chadwick lecture that year, can be found on Youtube here.